-ACCESS ORDER (Digital Audio Recording - CD) In the Supreme Court of British Columbia In the Provincial Court of British Columbia Court File Number: Style of cause: Court Location: Date: 1) The applicant, Print name (a) acknowledges that the DARS CD for the above proceedings heard on before v.
-X; or in order to prepare the case including cross 2) The applicant must not: a. copy, store or transfer the contents of the DARS CD to any device except as may be dincidental to reviewing the contents, and such review shall only be carried out on comp belonging to the applicant; b. upload the DARS CD or any of its contents to the Internet or otherwise make the DARS through any medium; c. distribute the DARS CD or any of its contents in any way; and d. allow any of these things to be done by anyone else. outer equipment and peripheral devices The applicant must not provide access to the DARS CD or its content to anyone else.
-4) When the DARS CD is not being used for the purpose permitted by this order, the applicant place, where it cannot be accessed by anyone except pursuant to the terms of this order. t must keep the DARS CD in a secure The applicant must return the DARS CD to the court registry that issued it on or before: Insut here either the last currently scheduled court or chambers date for the proceeding or another specified date.
-If the applicant requires the DARS CD beyond the date specified, the applicant must bring a order extending the time that the applicant may retain the DARS CD. a further application to the court for an Signature: Judge: Dated:
+ACCESS ORDER Copy of Digital Audio Recording) n the Provincial Court of British Columbia Court File Number: Style of cause: Court Location: Date: 1) The applicant, is being provided solely for the ACCESS ORDE and; (b) any other use of the DARS is prohibited.))
+DER - 2) The applicant must not: a. copy, store or transfer the DARS or any portion of it to any device except as may be donincidental to reviewing the contents, and such review shall only be carried out on compubelonging to the applicant; b. upload the DARS or any portion of it to the Internet or otherwise make the DARS or any medium; c. distribute the DARS or any portion of it in any way; or d. allow any of these things to be done by anyone else. ter equipment and peripheral devices DARS 3) The applicant must not provide access to the DARS or any portion of it to anyone else.
+4) When the DARS is not being used for the purpose permitted by this order, the applicant must where it cannot be accessed by anyone except pursuant to the terms of this order. t keep the DARS in a secure place 5) The applicant must delete, destroy or return the DARS to the court registry that issued it on or Insert here either the last currently scheduled court or chambers date for the proceeding, or another specified date before: Ju If the applicant requires the DARS beyond the date specified, the applicant must bring a furt extending the time that the applicant may retain the DARS before it must be deleted, destroy nature: Ju